 What the Hell Happened to Steve Guttenberg?

-Steve Guttenberg’s first significant role was in the 1978 Nazi-themed thriller, The Boys from Brazil in which he starred opposite Gregory Peck and Lawrence Olivier.
+In 1978, Guttenberg appeared in the 1978 Nazi-themed thriller, The Boys from Brazil in which he starred opposite Gregory Peck and Lawrence Olivier.
 Quite an auspicious beginning, don’t you think?
-Well, it’s all downhill from there…

-Because in 1980, Guttenberg starred opposite the Village People and Bruce Jenner in the infamous Can’t Stop the Music.
-Can’t Stop the Music was a musical retelling of the rise of the Village People, the disco-era music group known for including a cowboy, a biker guy and an indian and introducing America to the YMCA.
+In 1980, Guttenberg starred opposite the Village People and Bruce Jenner in the infamous Can’t Stop the Music.
+Can’t Stop the Music was a musical retelling of the rise of the Village People, the disco-era music group known for including a cowboy, a biker guy and an Indian who sang about the joys of staying at the YMCA.

 You would think a Village People musical could ride the wave of disco mania to box office success, right?
 It probably would have if it had been released a few years earlier.
-But by 1980, not only was disco no longer popular, there was a huge “disco is dead” backlash against all things disco.
+But by 1980, not only was disco no longer popular, there was a huge “disco is dead” backlash.

-As a result, the 20-million-dollar musical earned a paltry 2-million dollars at the box office.
-The reviews were as bad as you would expect.
+As a result, the 23-million-dollar musical earned a paltry 2-million dollars at the box office.
+The reviews were unanimously terrible.

 Most telling of all, Can’t Stop the Music was the recipient of the first-ever Golden Raspberry for Worst Picture.
 John J.B.
 Wilson was inspired to create the awards for bad movies after sitting through a double feature of Can’t Stop the Music and Xanadu.
 Yep, that’ll do it.